 As we know by now, that only a partial part of the logic is known to the tester in Transparent Box; it becomes a middle way in which the user can test the logic or software.
-The best example to explain the same would be; in certain software, the user needs to use some third party application.
+The best example to explain the same would be; in certain software, the user needs to use some third-party application.
 This application, when it is being used, only a part of it is exposed to the developer.
 So, now this can only be checked using the input data and some of the part which has been exposed.
 This is a perfect example of how Transparent Box works.

 Another example would be the working of HTML links.
 The tester checks for the links.
 Some of the links he may click may or may not open the correct page.
 When the link does not go to the expected page, the tester can change the link address from the partially exposed code and correct it.

-One more example of Transparent Box is the validations which are used while inputting data.
+One more example of Transparent Box is the validations that are used while inputting data.
 Most of us have experienced this while entering details online; we get errors if we input some wrong data, for example, “firstname.lastname@example.org”.
 Now, we will see this wrong input and get the error message.
 The tester will rectify this at their end by disabling the code.